spatialos/gdk-for-unity/docs/content/modules/core-and-feature-module-overview.md

 * `TransformSynchronizationHelper.AddSystems(world)` is in the repository [here](https://github.com/spatialos/gdk-for-unity/tree/master/workers/unity/Packages/com.improbable.gdk.transformsynchronization).<br/>
 Call this to implement the transform synchronization module, adding all the necessary systems to all workers.

-* `EntityBuilder.AddTransformSynchronizationComponents(writeAccess, location = default(Vector3), velocity = default(Vector3))` - in the repository [here](https://github.com/spatialos/gdk-for-unity/tree/master/workers/unity/Packages/com.improbable.gdk.transformsynchronization/TransformSynchronizationHelper.cs).<br/>
+* `AddTransformSynchronizationComponents(entityTemplate, writeAccess, location = default(Vector3), velocity = default(Vector3))` - in the repository [here](https://github.com/spatialos/gdk-for-unity/tree/master/workers/unity/Packages/com.improbable.gdk.transformsynchronization/TransformSynchronizationHelper.cs).<br/>
 Call this to add the SpatialOS components used by the transform synchronization module to your SpatialOS entity template. <br/>
 You can optionally pass in a `rotation`, `location` or `velocity`.